Ledmington/jobfuscator/README.md

 Command-line options:
 ```
  -h, --help                    Prints this message and exits.
  -i, --input                   The file to read from.
  -o, --output                  The file to write to.
+ -f, --force                   When enabled, overwrites the output file if it already exists.
  -q, --quiet                   Avoids printing on stdout.
+ -s, --seed                    64-bit seed for RNG-based transformations (accepts hexadecimal and decimal).
+     --make-everything-public  Converts all classes, fields and methods to public.
+     --shuffle-fields          Shuffles the fields inside a class.
 ```

 It's a strong requirement that the produced jar file must have the same behavior of the input jar file, so if happen to find a case in which behavior is modified, please open an issue.